-The goal for FY 2019 is to maintain a zero fatality rate in the CNMI.
+The goal for FY 2020 is to maintain a zero fatality rate in the CNMI.

-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.